Roman Republic

 In short, while it is often claimed that Mesalim had intervened as arbitrator in a boundary dispute between Lagash and Umma, it is more likely that:

-1. both sides accepted the legitimacy of Kishite hegemony in the earlier period and thus of Mesalim’s god-given mandate to establish the line of the border between them; and
+1. both sides accepted the legitimacy of Kishite hegemony in the ED II period and thus of Mesalim’s god-given mandate to establish the line of the border between them; and

 2. later disputes centred on related issues, including the original location of this border and practical matters relating to the use by both parties of the wide and potentially fertile plain through which it ran.